SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 15 March, 2025
+### 📅 Sunday, 16 March, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur in the USA on March 15th:
+Here are some notable events that have happened in the USA on March 16:

-- **Ides of March**: A historical event remembered primarily as the date of the assassination of Julius Caesar in 44 BC, it is also noted culturally in the USA through various literary and educational references.

-- **National Everything You Think Is Wrong Day**: An unofficial holiday where people playfully ponder ideas and conventions, questioning their validity.

-- **National Play the Recorder Day**: An observance encouraging people
+- **1751**: The first public American astronomical observatory was established in Philadelphia, Pennsylvania.
+- **1802**: The U.S. Military Academy was established at West Point, New York.
+- **1978**: A trio of devastating tornadoes ripped through North Central Florida and parts of Georgia.
+- **1995**: The first concert held at the rebuilt Calvin Klein Street theater in Times Square occurred
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. ✨🌟 The journey of a thousand miles begins with a single step! 🚀💫"
+"Believe in yourself and all that you are. 🌟 Every step you take brings you closer to your dreams! 🚀✨"